Westbury, New York: History

 In 1840, the first public school was built.
 The railroad made it easier for Italian and Irish immigrants to work Westbury's farms and in 1857, St. Brigid's Parish was founded.

 At the same time more African-American families came to the area via the Underground Railroad.
 For some, Westbury was only one stop on the way to Canada, but several stayed in this area after being harbored in secret rooms in the homes of the Quakers.
 In the years after the Civil War, until near the turn of the century, the few stores that comprised the small village around the railroad depot, were mainly black owned.

 The Village moved from its agricultural setting in the late 19th century when the very wealthy began to settle and build mansions.
 This area is now known as Old Westbury.
 Post Avenue soon became a commerce center to serve the surrounding estates.
 Various estate workers began to move in as well.
 Streets were mapped out and constructed.
 Post Avenue received electricity in 1902 and in 1914 a water company was founded.

 From the 1850s to the 1900s, Westbury's population and ethnic diversity began to rise as many people of Irish and Italian origins continued to settle.
 New Cassel began to be developed in the first quarter of the 20th century.

-In 1927, Charles Lindbergh took off from Roosevelt Field, a couple of hundred yards south of downtown, for the history-making flight to Paris, marking probably the most famous event tied to Westbury.
+In 1927, Charles Lindbergh took off from Roosevelt Field, a couple of hundred yards south of downtown, for the history-making flight to Paris, marking probably the most famous event tied to the Greater Westbury area.

-In response to a rumor that northern Westbury planned to incorporate, thereby leaving the southern part without a name, residents collected enough petitions for third class incorporation in 1932.
-The Village included Grantsville, the section south of Union Avenue around A.M.E.
-Zion church, but did not take in New Cassel, since the few families that lived there thought it would only unnecessarily increase their taxes.
+In response to a rumor that northern Westbury planned to incorporate as its own village, thereby leaving the southern part without a name, local residents voted to incorporate the greater area as the Village of Westbury in 1932.
+The village's boundaries included Grantsville, the section south of Union Avenue around A.M.E.
+Zion church – but it did not take in New Cassel to the east, as the few families that lived there thought being included in the new village would only unnecessarily increase their taxes.

-In 1938, the Northern State Parkway was constructed and in 1940, Roosevelt Raceway.
-In 1941, the Second World War began.
+In 1938, the Northern State Parkway was constructed through the area.
+In 1941, the World War II began.
 Westbury sent 1,400 persons to serve the country.
 This was 20% of the community's population, making it the highest percentage of any comparable community in the United States.

 In the mid-1950s, Westbury virtually ran out of undeveloped land and with it came the end of the building boom.
 In 1940, Westbury listed its population at 4,525.
 By 1960, Westbury's population had grown to 14,757, according to the census data for that year.
 Many Caribbean and Latin American families began to settle during this time and in the decades that followed.

-On 8 September 1974, Crosby, Stills & Nash performed at the Roosevelt Raceway.
+On September 8, 1974, Crosby, Stills & Nash performed at the Roosevelt Raceway.